-Run marketing campaigns on the channels where your target audience will see them and back up your brand’s new look with a creative that hammers home the mission upon which its transformation was predicated.
+Run marketing campaigns on the channels where your target audience will see them and back up your brand’s new look with a creative that hammers home the mission and key messages upon which its transformation was predicated.

 So, now we know what goes into a great brand refresh, let’s take a look at 3 brands that pulled them off with aplomb.